 The guidance below will help you prepare for your visit.

-Please do not book if you live in a local lockdown or Tier 3 area, if you have any symptoms of Coronavirus (Covid-19), if you are awaiting a test result, or if you have been contacted by NHS: Test and Trace.
+Please do not book if you live in a Tier 3 area, if you have any symptoms of Coronavirus (Covid-19), if you are awaiting a test result, or if you have been contacted by NHS: Test and Trace.

 The Somerset Heritage Centre and Devon Heritage Centre are open for research visits.